pixelshaded/node-jfk/README.md

 ###security
 This defines simple regex expressions (path) that if matched, require a certain role.
 Right now that is just ANONYMOUS or AUTHENTICATED.
 The difference between the two is that AUTHENTICATED routes require a valid token to be passed in post json.
 The order of these objects does matter.
 Only the first match will be considered.
 Token validation is handled by the firewall middleware.

+#Authentication
+Currently the project handles authentication in the following fashion:
+When a user logs in they are passed back a token.
+This token is stored in the database.
+On any page the requires authentication, that token should be passed by the client.
+The server then checks to see if that token exists in the user table and is has not expired.
+If it has expired, the firewall will nullify the token and notify the client that their token expired in a response.
+Otherwise, it will bind the user to the request and continue to the router.
+Tokens are also sent to the client on registration.

 #Routing
 All routing is in one place: defined in every controller and given a name.
 This is powerful because you can group your routes together by function or category (the controller itself), and see the functionality and routing all in the same place.